zachj1582/node-1-afternoon/README.md

 * Start by installing Express
     * `npm install express`
-    * This command will generate a `node_modules` folder.
+    * This command will generate a `node_modules` folder
-        * node_modules shouldn't be committed to github because they're something we'll download again later if needed.
+        * node_modules shouldn't be committed to github because they're something we'll download again later if needed
         * create a `.gitignore` file in the root of the directory
             * add `node_modules/` to your .gitignore
 * Next, build the skeleton of your server
     * This should include:
         * Requiring express
         * Declaring your `app` variable and setting it equal to express invoked
-        * Declaring the port you want your server to `listen` on.
+        * Declaring the port you want your server to `listen` on
         * Invoking `app.listen`:
             * Provide it the port variable from above
-            * And a callback with a console log so we know our server is running and ready to receive requests.
+            * And a callback with a console log so we know our server is running and ready to receive requests
-        * Finally, go to your terminal/git bash.
+        * Finally, go to your terminal/git bash
             * Type `pwd` to make sure you're in the root directory
                 * It should look something like this `/Users/yourname/DevMountain/node/node-1`
-                * If you're not, navigate back to the root of the project directory.
+                * If you're not, navigate back to the root of the project directory
             * From there, run the following command `nodemon server/index.js`
-            * You should see the `console.log` message from your `listen` method in the console.
+            * You should see the `console.log` message from your `listen` method in the console

     ### Solution
     <details>